adopt-liveview/adopt-liveview/priv/pages/2025/11-02-v2-getting-started-en_US.md

 ## Conclusion

-At this point you should be able to run the following command to start you server:
+At this point you should be able to run the following command to start your server:

 ```sh
 $ mix phx.server